Ejay-3D/MMM-SpotifyControl/README.md

 * if raspotify just jump back to track start instead of changing the song, an update of raspotify is needed.
 * Previous song doesn't jump to the previous track , but restart the current one.
 No solution for this one.
 This is how the Spotify api works.
-* On my configuration any hook called call the 'previous_song' hook first. ( I'm working on a fix with the Mk2 assistant developer.)